Festivals in Nepal

-It may not be possible to mention all the festivals celebrated by all the communities, but we have tried to include the most prominent and more widely known festivals of Nepal.
+It is impossible to mention all the festivals celebrated in Nepal, but we have tried to include the popular festivals celebrated by majority of people.

 Table of Content